syn-ce/JuliaSetExplorer/README.md

 If you don't use CPU rendering (which is advised if it's not necessary) the render should, under most circumstances, finish after no longer than a couple of seconds at most and usually be perceived as instantaneous.

 By default the resolution should be set to match the resolution of your monitor.
 If that's not the case or you would like to change the resolution of the downloaded image for some other reason, you can do so by entering the values into the corresponding inputs.
 The preview will automatically try to adjust to display the correct aspect ratio.
 If the preview gets too small, it will try to resize itself to take up more space.
 However, it will only try to do so when the preview can fit on the screen.
 If the aspect ratio is very out of the ordinary (i.e. something like 50:1) it is very likely that the preview will extend beyond the bounds of the screen and not adjust its size.

-Note that changing the resolution will also not affect the quality of the image in the preview, meaning that there will be no visual difference between the preview of an image with resolution 3072x1920 (aspect ratio 16:10) and that of an image with a resolution of 1920x1200 (16:10 as well).
+Note that changing the resolution will not affect the quality of the image in the preview, meaning that there will be no visual difference between the preview of an image with resolution 3072x1920 (aspect ratio 16:10) and that of an image with a resolution of 1920x1200 (16:10 as well).
 The resulting image will of course be rendered in the desired resolution.

 ![example screenshot of the editor for / preview of the image to download](/imgs/controlsUI/downloadEditorAndPreview.png)